zx23/musicpd-formula/README.rst

 ``musicpd``
 ---------

-Install and turn on musicpd.
+Install, configure and start musicpd.

 See ``pillar.example`` for pillar-data for a sample configuration.